snaseem8/airline_delay_prediction/notes.md

   - Use `predict` with the trained weights and test features (`xtest`) to generate predictions (`pred`).
   - Compute quantitative metrics on the test set:
     - **Root Mean Squared Error (RMSE)**: Use `rmse` to measure prediction error in minutes.
-    - **Mean Absolute Error (MAE)**: Average absolute difference between predicted and actual delays.
-    - **R² Score**: Proportion of variance explained by the model (ranges from 0 to 1, higher is better).
   - Compare training RMSE (from GD/SGD or closed-form) to test RMSE to check for overfitting.

 ## 4. Quantitative Results
 - **Objective**: Summarize model performance numerically.
 - **Steps**:
-  - Calculate RMSE, MAE, and R² for the test set predictions.
+  - Calculate RMSE for the test set predictions.
   - Optionally, compute these metrics for the training set to assess fit.
   - Record training time for each method (closed-form, GD, SGD) using Python’s `time` module.
   - Present results in a table format (e.g., using pandas DataFrame) with columns:
     - Method (Closed-Form, GD, SGD, Polynomial)
     - Training RMSE
     - Test RMSE
-    - Test MAE
-    - Test R²
     - Training Time (seconds)

 ## 5. Visual Results